Mount Hood Village, Oregon

 Mount Hood Village is the name of a census-designated place (CDP) within the Mount Hood Corridor in Clackamas County, Oregon, United States.
 As of the 2010 census, the CDP had a population of 4,864.
 The Villages at Mount Hood is the name of the combined government of several of the communities encompassed by the CDP and is a separate entity.

 Government

 The Villages at Mount Hood is the common quasi-government of the unincorporated communities of the Mount Hood Corridor, and includes Brightwood, Welches, Wemme, Zigzag, and Rhododendron.
 Residents approved its formation in May 2006.

 The Villages at Mount Hood was the first established village under Clackamas County's "Complete Communities" ordinance, which allows unincorporated communities to form quasi-governments that allow them to have more direct control regarding the issues and activities that affect them.

 According to the village's official website, the communities united to form the village because the Oregon Department of Transportation required that the towns create a "governmental agency" in order to continue getting grants for the growing Mount Hood Express bus system.
 The "Complete Communities" ordinance makes villages and hamlets official agencies of the county.

-Jurisdiction

-The Villages at Mount Hood have thus far approved (and now oversee) the following activities: